Skip to main content

 Ira Lott, MD, Professor Emeritus, Pediatrics and Neurology

 Since its inception, the UCI Alzheimer’s Disease Research Center (ADRC) has included people with Down syndrome as a central focus of clinical research.
-Because of the triplication of the amyloid precursor protein (APP) gene on chromosome 21, individuals with Down syndrome accumulate amyloid in the brain over the lifespan.
+Because of the triplication of the amyloid precursor protein (APP) gene on chromosome 21, people with Down syndrome accumulate amyloid in the brain over the lifespan.

 Leadership: